Steamboat ladies

-"Steamboat ladies" was a nickname given to a number of female students at the women's colleges of the universities of Oxford and Cambridge who were awarded ad eundem University of Dublin degrees at Trinity College Dublin, between 1904 and 1907, at a time when their own universities refused to confer degrees upon women.
+"Steamboat ladies" was an informal nickname given to female students (estimated at 720 graduates) at the women's colleges of the universities of both Oxford and Cambridge, who were awarded academic degrees at Trinity College Dublin by incorporation, between 1904 and 1907, at a time when their own universities (Oxford and Cambridge) refused to confer degrees upon women.
 The name comes from the means of transport commonly used by these women to travel to Dublin for this purpose.

 Trinity admitted female students in 1904.
 Unlike Oxford and Cambridge, where women had for some years been admitted to separate female colleges within the overall university, both men and women were admitted to the University of Dublin's only college (Trinity) and it was felt there would be no rationale to restrict successful female students from graduating to become members of the university like their male counterparts.
 In accordance with the long-standing formula of ad eundem mutual recognition that existed between Dublin, Oxford and Cambridge, Anthony Traill, the then-Provost of Trinity College, proposed that eligible female Oxbridge course completers be granted Trinity degrees, as was the case for men.
 The policy lasted from June 1904 to December 1907, when requirements for ad eundem awards were revised.